 A Customer requesting plant relocation is required to pay NOTL Hydro all associated costs incurred by NOTL Hydro in relocating the plant.
 If the relocation is from public to Private Property, NOTL Hydro shall require the Customer to acquire a registered easement as outlined in Section 2.1.6 – Easements.

 In the course of maintaining and enhancing NOTL Hydro's distribution plant NOTL Hydro may need to relocate distribution plant that is owned by NOTL Hydro.
-The location(s) of the new or relocated plant will be in accordance with the above noted acts, by-laws and regulations.
+The location(s) of the new or relocated plant will be in accordance with the above noted acts, by-laws and Regulations.

-Requests by civic authorities to relocate distribution facilities will be done so in accordance with the appropriate regulations.
+Requests by civic authorities to relocate distribution facilities will be done so in accordance with the appropriate Regulations.
 See Ontario Public Service Works on Highways Act.

 2.1.6 Easements